Colby College to hire former UMaine football coach Cosgrove

 Cosgrove, 62, who is leaving his job as senior associate director of athletics at Maine, coached the Black Bears for 23 seasons, going 129-135.

-Rich Kimball of WZON first reported the news.
+Rich Kimball of WZON first reported the news, and the Maine and Colby athletic departments later issued press releases confirming Cosgrove’s departure and new position.

+“It was during my time as an administrator that I realized how much I missed coaching,” Cosgrove said in the Maine release.
+“I feel blessed to have had that experience and to be able to go back to doing what I truly love.”

 Cosgrove takes over a struggling Colby program that finished 1-8 this season under Jonathan Michaeles, who resigned after six seasons.
-Colby went 14-35 under Michaeles, whose lone victory this fall came again rival Bowdoin.
+Colby went 14-35 under Michaeles, whose lone victory this fall came against rival Bowdoin.

+The Mules haven’t won an outright CBB (Colby-Bates-Bowdoin) title since 2005, and they haven’t won a New England Small College Athletic Conference championship since winning a share of their only title in 2000.
+Colby posted runner-up finishes in 2004 and ’05 but has declined in the standings since, last reaching .500 in 2013 and going 7-26 over the past four seasons.

+The hope is that Cosgrove, the 41st head coach in Colby history and the seventh since 1967, will lead a similar turnaround to what he achieved at Maine, where he had a team that finished 0-11 in his first year in 1993 playing in the Division I-AA (now FCS) quarterfinals in 2001 and ’02.

+O’Brien said he hadn’t heard about Cosgrove’s hire until the school made its announcement Friday.

+“My phone’s been running over with all my teammates calling me and me texting them and whatnot.
+There’s a buzz about it,” he said.
+“We’ll see what he brings, and we’re going to be excited to get it going and see what he has in store for us.”

-Cosgrove reached out to former players early Friday morning with the news of his move to Colby, according to Chris McLaughlin, a Gardiner native who played on the offensive line at Maine from 1996-2000.
+Cosgrove, a two-time Atlantic 10 Coach of the Year who produced 20 All-Americans with the Black Bears, reached out to former players early Friday morning with the news of his move to Colby, according to Chris McLaughlin, a Gardiner native who played on the offensive line at Maine from 1996-2000.

-McLaughlin said the Mules will quickly enjoy a recruiting edge over their New England Small College Athletic Conference rivals.
+McLaughlin said the Mules will quickly enjoy a recruiting edge over their NESCAC rivals.

 “This is a game-changer,” said McLaughlin, a Bowdoinham resident.
 “Because of his connections and his history, those alone will change the recruitment landscape considerably.
 This is going to create some serious ripples.”